jitsucom/docs/javascript-pixel/README.md

 ### Dedicated user\_info calls

 In some cases user\_info can't be sent through pv/conversion calls.
 It can happen if pixel is configured with external wrapper such as Google Tag Manager.
-In this case user can sent user\_info data separately
+In this case user can send user\_info data separately:

 ```javascript
 kpix('user_info', {